51 pages about "Code"

 Many developers have misconceptions about open source collaboration.
 Being a bit shy and afraid to make a mistake is a frequent reason for not contributing, and so is just not knowing about how to start.
 This talk will share lessons learned about open collaboration, both for project leads and independent contributors.

-- Why I love Open-Source, and should you
+- Why I love Open-Source, and so should you

 - How to be a good contributor